kennybui-data-ai/wallstreetbets/README.md

 only💎👐allowed🚀🌙

 TODO:
+- move slider
-- Filter when charting. move words for extract tickers into base attribute
+- Filter tickers when charting. move words for extract tickers into base attribute
 - Due Diligence with Date binding
 - Daily Discussions: Tickers with Comments